ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 MOSIP system can create Machine Type in Masterdata DB

-Upon receiving a request to add Machine Type (e.g, Dongle) with the input parameters (code, name, descr, lang_code and is_active), the system store the Machine Type in the DB
+Upon receiving a request to add Machine Type (e.g., Dongle) with the input parameters (code, name, descr, lang_code and is_active), the system store the Machine Type in the DB

 1. Validates if all required input parameters have been received as listed below for each specific request